 Odie waited a moment, listening for more footsteps.
 When none came, he gently turned the doorknob and cracked the door.
 Through the opening, he could see the observation window which faced the antechamber connected to the airlock and docking port.

-Just then, the lights on the other side of the window flashed red, rhythmically pulsing on and off.
+Just then, the lights on the other side of the observation window flashed red, rhythmically pulsing on and off.
 There was a hissing sound as air evacuated the antechamber and an alarm began to sound.
 It was a depressurization warning.
 Odie found it odd, as usually the only reason the chamber would be depressurized was for the airlock to be opened.

 Gently pushing open the door, Odie kept low to the floor as he crept closer to the observation window.
 He took up position in an unlit corner of the room where he could easily duck behind a console to hide if needed.